-McGowan left his position with Lombard North in 1986 when he was offered the Urban Design Coordinator position for the City of Winnipeg’s Environmental Planning Department.
+McGowan left his position with Lombard North in 1986 when he was offered the Urban Design Coordinator position in the City of Winnipeg’s Environmental Planning Department.
 While working for the city, McGowan worked with Ralph Shilling and Doug Patterson on the first master plan for the Forks, a historic site located in the heart of downtown Winnipeg where the Assiniboine River flows into the Red River.
 McGowan also chaired the technical steering committee and worked on the first environmental reviews of the site.

 In 2007 McGowan was approached by the chair of the board of CentreVenture Development Corporation, an arms-length agency of the City of Winnipeg that is an advocate and catalyst for business investment, development, and economic growth in downtown Winnipeg.
-McGowan was told that CentreVenture was looking for a new CEO and McGowan accepted the position.
+McGowan was told that CentreVenture was looking for a new CEO and he accepted the position.

 McGowan, with CentreVenture, also worked on the Centrepoint development.
 The Centrepoint development began when Liquidation World was going to sign a long-term lease for the former A&B Sound building, located at 311 Portage Avenue in Winnipeg.
 McGowan believed that allowing this to happen would harm the downtown area.
 Therefore, CentreVenture, along with Forks North Portage purchased the structure and started the Centrepoint development, which was to include a hotel, offices, and condos.
 In order to attract businesses and to ensure that the Centrepoint development would be a success, McGowan and CentreVenture established the Sports, Hospitality and Entertainment District, more commonly known as SHED.
-The eleven-block, tax-incentive zone aims to revitalize Winnipeg’s downtown.
+The 11-block, tax-incentive zone aims to revitalize Winnipeg’s downtown.